bioimageit/bioimageit_gui/docs/source/tutorial_experiment.rst

 * edit data metadata
 * visualize data

 The last button that we did not use it the *Process data* tool button in the ``Experiment`` tool bar.
-When we clic on it, it opens the tool finder app to start processing data.
+When we click on it, it opens the tool finder app to start processing data.
 This is the topic of the next tutorial:

 .. figure::  images/experiment/image13.png